ai2cm/fv3core/CONTRIBUTING.md

 ### New styles
-Propose new style ideas to the team (or subset) with examples and description of how data flow would be altered if relevant.
+Propose new style ideas in a meeting or github issue to the team (or subset) with examples and description of how data flow would be altered if relevant.
 Once an idea is accepted, open a PR with the idea applied to a sample if possible (if not, correct the whole model), and update this doc to reflect the new convention we all should incorporate as we refactor.
 Share news of this update when the PR is accepted and merged, including guidelines for using the new convention.
 Implementers and reviewers of new code changes should consider whether the new style should be applied at the same time so we can introduce this change in a piecemeal fashion rather than disrupting every active task.